NeilTynan/2425/README.md

 ## Other References

-HowtoDev: The "detached HEAD" state in Git: What it is and how to fix it - https://how-to.dev/the-detached-head-state-in-git-what-it-is-and-how-to-fix-it (How to fix a detached head state).
+**HowtoDev**: *The "detached HEAD" state in Git: What it is and how to fix it* - https://how-to.dev/the-detached-head-state-in-git-what-it-is-and-how-to-fix-it (How to fix a detached head state).

-GitHub Actions: About Workflows - https://docs.github.com/en/actions/writing-workflows/about-workflows (What the various steps involved in a workflow are and what they do)
+**GitHub Actions**: *About Workflows* - https://docs.github.com/en/actions/writing-workflows/about-workflows (What the various steps involved in a workflow are and what they do)

 ## Author